-Intriguingly, in this paper, we show that the situation is quite different under the BSS model.
+Therefore, an interesting question is whether the same limitations concerning inverse problems as in the Turing model also arise in the BSS model.
+Intriguingly, we show that the situation is quite different under the BSS model.
 In fact, here the opposite is true, namely, the solution maps of inverse problems can under certain conditions be computed without restrictions.
+Hence, on advanced neuromorphic computing devices the fundamental boundaries, which arise on digital hardware, may not exist.
 This shows that the algorithmic solvability of inverse problems is inherently connected to the computing platform.
-The implications concerning current solvers, in particular deep learning methods, are noteworthy.
-The present implementations on digital hardware are bound by the limitations of the hardware itself, whereas on advanced neuromorphic computing devices these fundamental boundaries do not exist.
-Therefore, deep learning techniques implemented on neuromorphic hardware may potentially enable optimal reconstructions in inverse problems in very general circumstances.

-The demands on today's technology concerning reliability, accuracy, secrecy, safety, and ethical behaviour calls for a qualified assessment in present (and future) real-world environments.
-A highly relevant topic in this regard is autonomous driving as it encompasses this discussion in a nutshell.
-Our findings are a step forward in recognizing the fundamental boundaries of hardware platforms and the implemented technological systems --- in our case deep learning techniques applied to inverse problems.